harunugurlu/what-have-i-learned-today/instructions/roadmap.md

   - Protected layout now uses the `UserProvider` to provide user data to all child components
   - Dashboard layout now uses the `UserProfile` component for consistent user display
   - Dashboard page now uses the `getCurrentUser` function to get user data
+- Implemented email/password authentication:
+  - Created a signup page with email, username, and password fields
+  - Updated the login page to include email/password login
+  - Created a forgot password page for password recovery
+  - Created a reset password page for setting a new password
+  - Updated the auth callback route to handle both Google OAuth and email/password signup
+  - Updated the public home page to include links to both login and signup pages

 ### Next Steps
 - Proceed to Step 4: UI & Design (Global)